Daytona

 #Behavior

-warmupcreates a Daytona sandbox fromdaytona.snapshot, waits for therun --idresolves a Daytona sandbox, uploads a Crabbox manifest archivelist,status, andstopuse Daytona sandbox labels to find Crabbox-ownedsshmints a fresh Daytona SSH token, parses the host and port returned by
+warmupcreates a Daytona sandbox fromdaytona.snapshot, waits for it torun --idresolves a Daytona sandbox, uploads a Crabbox sync-manifestlist,status, andstopfind Crabbox-owned sandboxes viasshmints a fresh Daytona SSH access token (TTLdaytona.sshAccessMinutes,

-through Daytona toolbox file APIs, extracts it in the sandbox, and executes the command through Daytona toolbox process APIs.
+archive through Daytona toolbox file APIs, extracts it in the sandbox, and executes the command through Daytona toolbox process APIs.
+The command transport is Daytona's SDK — not direct SSH.

-Daytona is a hybrid backend: core rendering, lease labels, sync manifests, and repo claim checks stay Crabbox-owned, while the actual run transport is Daytona SDK/toolbox.
-Actions runner hydration is not supported for Daytona warmup because it requires a normal long-lived SSH runner host.
+Daytona is a hybrid backend: core rendering, lease labels, sync manifests, and repo claim checks stay Crabbox-owned, while the run transport is the Daytona SDK/toolbox.
+Actions runner hydration is not supported, because it requires a long-lived, directly SSH-reachable runner host.